 Abstracts submitted for consideration must be an original idea, concept, or an improvement or revision of a previous idea.
 Submissions are peer-reviewed for scientific content, logical presentation, and current interest of the topic to the scientific community.

-The final selection will be made by the Abstract Selection Committee early December 2022 that will determine the format and schedule of presentation for each abstract.
+The final selection will be made by the Abstract Selection Committee in January 2024 that will determine the format and schedule of presentation for each abstract.
 No rescheduling or changes will be possible.

 Presentation and Interaction on the research will be conducted in English.
 Presenters are expected to speak / write good English.

-All abstract submitters will be notified mid-December about the outcome (accepted or not accepted) of the review and selection process.
+All abstract submitters will be notified by the end of January about the outcome (accepted or not accepted) of the review and selection process.
 Please ensure that the email provided is accurate as all correspondences will be sent via email.

 If the abstract is accepted, further instructions will be provided at the time of results announcement.

-Submission of an abstract constitutes a formal commitment by the author(s) to present the work in-person in Malaga, Spain - if accepted.
-Failure to upload and register for the Congress by the set deadline (Wednesday 15 March) will lead to the withdrawal of the abstract from the scientific programme and all Congress publications (including the online congress platform, the abstract supplement and ESC365).
+Submission of an abstract constitutes a formal commitment by the author(s) to present the work in-person in Athens, Greece - if accepted.
+Failure to upload and register for the Congress by the set deadline (Thursday 21 March 2024) will lead to the withdrawal of the abstract from the scientific programme and all Congress publications (including the online congress platform, the abstract supplement and ESC365).

 The same presenter cannot be assigned to more than 3 abstracts - co-authors should then be assigned as presenters.